 Pre-workout supplements have become a staple for many athletes who want to step up their training.
 Just as their name suggests, pre-workouts are taken before exercise to boost energy levels, improve strength, increase endurance, and enhance your focus.

-While ingredients may vary by brand, the best pre-workout ingredients are:
+While ingredients may vary by brand, the best pre-workout ingredients (i.e. those that you should expect to find in your average pre-workout) are:

 - Caffeine: Caffeine is a stimulant1 used in many pre-workout supplements.
 It activates the central nervous system, which helps increase your energy and focus and improve your physical performance.